campoy/jsonenums/README.md

 # jsonenums

-JSONenums is a tool to automate the creation of methods that satisfy the `fmt.Stringer`, `json.Marshaler` and `json.Unmarshaler` interfaces.
+jsonenums is a tool to automate the creation of methods that satisfy the `fmt.Stringer`, `json.Marshaler` and `json.Unmarshaler` interfaces.
 Given the name of a (signed or unsigned) integer type T that has constants defined, stringer will create a new self-contained Go source file implementing